 - Stop comparing yourself with others

-How you name it makes a difference – Impostor Syndrome
+How you name it makes a difference – imposter Syndrome

 Try the following self-experiment: